 Whether Skype, Google Meet, Zoom or Slack (to name just a few) is your communication tool of choice, it’s not only important to make sure that everyone is able to chat in individual messages, group channels, and in virtual meetings, but you need to encourage them to keep the lines of communication open too.

 Check in with your remote people on a regular basis.
 Make sure they know they can ask you questions if needed.
-Encourage them to ask their colleagues questions.
+Encourage them to ask their coworkers questions.
 Get people to say ‘hello’ in the team chat when they log on for the day.
 Hold team meetings and ask everyone to tell the team what they’ve been doing, what they plan on doing, and whether or not they need any help from anyone.

 The challenge: collaboration